 D2.
 Find Yourselves

-Before the first prisoner enters the room, the prisoners may discuss strategy — but may not communicate once the first prisoner enters to look in the boxes.
+Before the first person enters the room, they may discuss strategy — but may not communicate once anyone has entered to look in the boxes.
 There’s no way for them to always win, but what is their best strategy?
+(I.e., the strategy that maximizes the chance that they will be set free?)

 This problem originally appeared in the Prisoner’s Dilemma in the 2021 Fall issue of the PMP Newsletter.
 Solutions are no longer being accepted for this Dilemma.